Neal Fort

-Neal Fort (born April 12, 1968) is a former professional American football player.
+Neal Fort (born April 12, 1968) is an American former professional football player.
 In college, he played for Brigham Young University.
-He was an offensive lineman in the NFL for the Los Angeles Rams and the Canadian Football League for the Baltimore Stallions and Montreal Alouettes for most of his career.
-He is currently living in The Woodlands, Texas.
+He was an offensive lineman in the National Football League (NFL) for the Los Angeles Rams and the Canadian Football League (CFL) for the Baltimore Stallions and Montreal Alouettes for most of his career.

-High school career
+Early life

 Fort attended Central Union High School in El Centro, California.
-Was a 2-year Letterman in football as an offensive Tackle and defensive End.
+Was a 2-year Letterman in football as an offensive tackle and defensive end.
 He played for the late Cal Jones and gives much of his credit to Coach Jones for his belief in the type of player and person he became.
 Fort was a 1984 California Interscholastic Federation first team selection as an offensive lineman and 1985 first team selection as an offensive lineman and defensive line.

-College football career
+College career

 Fort played left tackle for Brigham Young University under College Football Hall of Fame coach LaVell Edwards.
 He was instrumental in the success of prolific BYU offense in the late 80's and early 1990s.
 Fort for was one of the key protectors for College Football Hall of Fame Ty Detmer and his record-breaking career.
 Detmer went on to win the Heisman Trophy for the 1990 football season.